 Eisenberg, M. E. & Neumark-Sztainer, D. (2003).
 Associations of Weight-Based Teasing and Emotional Well-Being Among Adolescents.
 Archives of Pediatrics & Adolescent Medicine, 157(6), 733-738.

 Body-based teasing can have a serious impact on girls’ attitudes and behaviours.
 According to one study, girls who reported teasing by family members were 1.5 times more likely to engage in binge-eating and extreme weight control behaviours five years later.

 Neumark-Sztainer, D. R., Wall, M. M., Haines, J. I., Story, M. T., Sherwood, N. E., van den Berg, P. A. (2007).
 Shared Risk and Protective Factors for Overweight and Disordered Eating in Adolescents.
 American Journal of Preventative Medicine, 33(5), 359-369.

-Overweight and obese children are more likely to be bullied than their normal-weight peers.
+"Overweight" and "obese" children (based on BMI) are more likely to be bullied than their "normal" weight peers.
 For example:

 Janssen, I., Craig, W. M., Boyce, W. F. & Pickett, W. (2004).
 Associations Between Overweight and Obesity With Bullying Behaviours in School-Age Children.
 Pediatrics, 113(5), 1187-1194.

 In a study of 14–15 year old adolescents, girls who engaged in strict dieting practices:

 - Were 18 times more likely to develop an ED within six months than non-dieters